sign-language-processing/sign-language-processing.github.io/src/index.md

 ##### Pose Output

-For translation from spoken languages to sign languages, automatic evaluation metrics are an open line of research, though some metrics involving back-translation have been developed (see Text-to-Pose and Notation-to-Pose, above).
+For translation from spoken languages to signed languages, automatic evaluation metrics are an open line of research, though some metrics involving back-translation have been developed (see Text-to-Pose and Notation-to-Pose, above).

+Naively, works in this domain have used mean squared error (MSE).
+However, this metric is flawed as signs are not reproduced on the exact frame level, but are more free over time.
+To address that, @shalev2022ham2pose experimented with multiple methods, and introduced a metric for pose sequence outputs based on measuring the distance between generated and reference pose sequences on the joint level using dynamic time warping which they call DTW-MJE (Dynamic Time Warping - Mean Joint Error).

 @shalev2022ham2pose introduced a metric for pose sequence outputs based on measuring the distance between generated and reference pose sequences.
 <!-- TODO: expand on Ham2Pose and DTW-MJE -->